Entry into the SET training programme in Plastic and Reconstructive Surgery is highly competitive.

 Last Date for first round offers: Wednesday 24 July

 Last Date for final offers: Friday 8 November

 Selection registration is via the RACS website.
 NOTE: this step is essential even if you have applied previously.
 Applications cannot be accepted if registration has not been completed.

 Applicants will be charged a non-refundable application fee at the time of application.
 This will be collected by RACS on behalf of NZAPS at the time of application.
-The 2023 application fee is $1,100 (excl.
-GST)
+The application fee is based on cost recovery and has been set at $1,500 (excl.
+GST) for 2024 applications.